 This winter feeding sugar cake recipe is an alternative to making fondant to feed your bees.
 From what I read in beekeeping magazines and online forums, it seems many people are moving to simple cakes of sugar, an alternative to sugar candy, which is a pain to make.
-We use these cakes in our winter insulated inner covers, here’s a how-to video and plans for our insulated inner covers.
+We use these cakes in our winter insulated inner covers.

 It is key to measure the water precisely, i use scale; it makes a big difference. if you add too much water it doesn't dry right, i think.

-let the cakes dry overnight, and you are ready to place them on the top of the hive. take care not to crush any bees when you do this. you should use a spacer shim, or an insulated inner cover with a built in space for feeding when adding sugar or fondant to the top of your hive.
+Let the cakes at least dry overnight, a few days is better, and you are ready to place them on the top of the hive.
+Take care not to crush any bees when you do this.
+You need to use a spacer shim, or an insulated inner cover with a built in space for feeding when adding sugar cakes to the top of your hive.

 Do you use sugar in your hives in winter? let us know below: